sheikhazhanmohammed/academic-kickstart/content/home/accomplishments.md

   certificate_url = "https://www.coursera.org/account/accomplishments/specialization/certificate/8FYR7NY64FHL"
   date_start = "2020-07-01"
   date_end = ""
-  description = "-Learned in depth about shallow and deep neural networks, including creating them from scratch without the use of a framework
+  description = """-Learned in depth about shallow and deep neural networks, including creating them from scratch without the use of a framework
-  -Learned about various CNN and RNN architectures -Created a face verification system using a basic CNN architecture -Learned about the framework Tensorflow, and how to use it."
+  -Learned about various CNN and RNN architectures -Created a face verification system using a basic CNN architecture -Learned about the framework Tensorflow, and how to use it."""

 [[item]]
   organization = "Courser"